CyberSyntek/i01-GesturesWithPython/README.md

 To run a script you have written out, hit the "execute button".
 ![Execute1](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/243661ae-afe6-4eee-9523-c6df9cd53b36)

-You can run the following the example from the above image for yourself to test it.
+You can run the following example from the above image for yourself to test it.
 It will do NOTHING! :D

 ```py
 #THIS IS A TEST SCRIPT WITH NO FUNCTION, EXECUTE ME!